shaqpt/RaspberryPi_ImageEncryption_ObjectDetection/README.md

 # RaspberryPi_ImageEncryption_ObjectDetection

 This project utilizes a Tensorflow deep learning framework for on-device inference.
-This framework is versatile in the fact that it can be deployed remotely using a variety of different devices with varuous computational abilities such as mobile devices.
+This framework is versatile in the fact that it can be deployed remotely using a variety of different devices with various computational abilities such as mobile devices.
 For this application, the framework is used within a Raspberry Pi application.
-The TensorFlow Lite framework allows for object detection algorithm to be displayed as a live video feed coninously displays.
-This oject detection algorithm runs in real-time throughout the live video feed.
+The TensorFlow Lite framework allows for an object detection algorithm to run in real-time throughout a live video feed.

 ## Raspberry Pi model in use:
 ```